tabathamor/tabathamor/README.md

 ---

 ### ✨ About Me
-- 🎓 Graduated Software Developer with a background in Computer Science -🤓 Self-taught frontend enthusiast who never stops learning -🧠 I combine structured knowledge with real-world experience -💅 I mix code with creativity (React + Tailwind = 💖) -🧳 Moved from Panamá → Chile → now based in Seattle
+- 🎓 **Graduated Software Developer** with a background in Computer Science
+- 🤓 Self-taught frontend enthusiast who never stops learning
+- 🧠 I combine structured knowledge with real-world experience
+- 💅 I mix code with creativity (React + Tailwind = 💖)
+- 🧳 Moved from Panamá → Chile → now based in Seattle
--☕ Addicted to coffee, coding and clean UI
+- ☕ Addicted to coffee, coding and clean UI
--🧼 Skincare lover by day, frontend fairy by night
+- 🧼 Skincare lover by day, frontend fairy by night

 ---